SuperITMan/docker-fail2ban/action.d/README.md

 Copy all your action files in this folder before building the docker image

-**Be careful**, if you copy an action which the same name than a default fail2ban action, it will overwrite the default filter.
+**Be careful**, if you copy an action with the same name than a default fail2ban action, it will overwrite the default filter.